American Beauty/American Psycho

-The album's release was preceded by the 4× Platinum top 10 lead single "Centuries", released September 9, 2014 while the album was still being completed.
+The album's release was preceded by the 8× Platinum top 10 lead single "Centuries", released September 9, 2014 while the album was still being completed.
 The album's title track was released as the second single in the UK on December 15, 2014, receiving a radio premiere a month before on November 24, 2014.
 American Beauty/American Psycho debuted at No. 1 on the US Billboard 200 album chart, with 218,000 album-equivalent units in its first week alone and becoming the band's third No. 1 album, later being certified gold in the UK and Canada.
 On March 1, 2016, the album was certified platinum in the US for 1 million units.

 In support of the record, Fall Out Boy played at Soundwave in Australia, made TV appearances, and embarked on three concert tours: the American Beauty/American Psycho Tour, the North American leg of which was named The Boys of Zummer Tour and featured rapper Wiz Khalifa as co-headliner, and the Wintour is Coming tour.
 On October 30, a remix album entitled Make America Psycho Again was released with a different rapper on each song, which drew in over 13,000 equivalent copies in its debut week.

 Background and recording

 Fall Out Boy began writing for their sixth studio album in the summer of 2014 while still promoting their previous release Save Rock and Roll (2013) on the Monumentour concert tour with fellow American band Paramore.
 Recording began soon after, with the track "Centuries" being the first of the songs to be written and recorded.
 By late November, all the songs were written and the album was 80% complete but still needed finishing.
-While making their previous album, the band was just beginning to realise that music recording methods have differed since their hiatus, but have fully embraced the changes for recording American Beauty/American Psycho.
-Producer Jake Sinclair made the band realise that parts recorded as demos on laptops are able to make it to the final product.
+While making their previous album, the band was just beginning to realize that music recording methods had changed since their hiatus, but have fully embraced the changes for recording American Beauty/American Psycho.
+Producer Jake Sinclair made the band realize that parts recorded as demos on laptops are able to make it to the final product.

 Since the release of "Centuries", the band stated that the album could be released as early as "early 2015".
 Regarding its sound, bassist Pete Wentz described the new material as "David versus Goliath", as Wentz stated: "[Brian Hiatt] tweeted[,] "[The] problem with modern rock is it [isn't modern,]" something [I] and we had been feeling in general.
 [Rock] should not be relegated to a quaint little corner of Guitar Center for dads to find.
 [In] reaching out to SebastiAn we wanted to make something that was a throwback instead futuristic."
 According to Patrick Stump, "All I can say is, some people will love it.
 Some people will hate it.
 The four of us like it a lot, so we're happy".